 According to Zoe, it was Pinocchio.
-According to Zoe's psychiatrist, Zoe is cuckoo nutso.
+According to Zoe's psychiatrist, it was Zoe, who is totally cuckoo nutso.
 I don't know what to believe any more!
 Sweet Mother of God, I'm coming apart!

 Oops, wrong movie.
-Anyway, Zoe scolds Pinocchio for being kind of a jerk and Pinocchio exploits Zoe's fear of abandonment, telling her that he just wants to be her real brother and they'd be together forever if only they could just get rid of her mom's boyfriend!
+Anyway, Zoe scolds Pinocchio for being kind of a jerk and Pinocchio exploits Zoe's fear of abandonment, telling her that he just wants to be her real brother and they'd be together forever if only they could just get rid of her mom's boyfriend.
 Zoe's a little unsure, but the next thing you know, someone is pushing David down the stairs.
 David ends up in the hospital and Zoe scolds Pinocchio again.
 The doll counters with "Pfft- hey, maybe it was you.
 No one saw me do it!" and you know, he kind of has a point.
 In fact, Zoe's doctor feels the same way and wants the girl committed; he shows Jennifer a video of Zoe having a decidedly one-sided conversation with her puppet companion.
 The girl's mother balks, however, for she knows that Zoe is simply a misunderstood moppet with a heart of gold and ringlets of off-gold.
+It makes MUCH more sense that the puppet is killing people.

 It's another dark and stormy night, so eerily reminiscent of the dark and stormy night at the beginning of the film, when Jennifer comes home to find the babysitter's body and have a showdown with Pinocchio once and for all.
 Finally, we get some doll running around action!
 The puppet chases Jennifer, brandishing a butcher knife and I ask you: what's better than watching the drama of actor vs puppet unfold on screen?
 Nothing, that's what!

 She gets stabbed a few times here and there, but eventually Jennifer prevails...however, Pinocchio's Revenge has an ending that will shock you!
 Shock you to your very core!